mar-garcia/gpx_plot/README.md

 1. Copy the gpx files in the folder `data`.
 2. Rund the code `geodf.R` to add the data of the new tracks in the file `geodf.csv`.
-3. Add the corresponding metadata using the code written in the lines 11-33 of the file `geofiles.R`.
+3. Add the corresponding metadata using the code written in the lines 11-26 of the file `geofiles.R`.

-## Add new entry to the blog

-1. Create a new subfolder inside the folder `post/year/` with the mont-day-name of the activity.
-2. Add a `.Rmd` file with the corresponding information.
-Run the file, and push the changes to GitHub.